Crime & Punishment

 Does it bother you that people at the AKC can stand in unopposed judgment of people like Fred Lanting whose crime was a lapse of good judgment?
 Many people have written to say that the dog world has lost a great and wonderful man.
 Others feel the dogs themselves have been denied a great man, particularly the GSD.
 What do you think?

 Mr. Lanting has accepted that the AKC will not reinstate his license.
 I wonder if they find some kind of perverse pleasure in hurting a man who speaks the truth, loves his breed, an educator and a man who feels his calling is to help people.
 To date, Mr. Lanting has been suspended for over six years.
 Is that long enough?
 Not enough?

-You be the judge and now, Dig for Gold in Related Articles:
+be the judge and Dig for Gold in these related Articles:

 Judges Debate Assignment Solicitation Even they can't agree.